 You can backup an iPhone or iPad to either your Mac or Apple’s iCloud servers.
 You can also choose to use both.
 Using both methods provides the best protection and ability to recover from a variety of possible disasters.
 Let’s look at the pros and cons of each method.
 It’s important to know that automatic backups can only occur to either iCloud or your Mac, but not both.
 I typically recommend that users automatically backup to iCloud then manually backup to their Mac.
 It’s also possible to set up automatic backups to one’s Mac then manually backup to iCloud.
 Read through the pros and cons that I outline for each option to help you select your preferred backup scheme.

 By far the easiest way to backup your iPhone or iPad is to enable automatic iCloud backups.
-Other web pages provide more detailed step-by-step instructions, but here are some brief instructions.
+Here are some brief instructions.
 On your mobile device open the Settings app, tap on iCloud (login if needed), tap on Storage and Backup.
 Slide the control next to iCloud Backup to the On position.

 Backups to the iCloud servers will then occur daily when your mobile device is plugged in, locked, and connected to the Internet through a Wi-Fi (wireless) network.
 Plugged in and locked means that the device is plugged in to a charger and its screen is dark (asleep).